jacastanon01/encapsulation-abstraction-article-code/README.md

 # Utilizing Encapsulation to Drive Abstraction in Python

+I have recently been using [boot.dev](https://www.boot.dev/) to broaden my knowledge of backend technologies.
+My background is primarily on the front-end so I wanted to explore concepts that I had heard about, but never pursued.
+One of the concepts I am beginning to learn is Object Oriented Programming with python.
+While going through the OOP course on boot.dev, I was still struggling to comprehend the differences between a couple core concepts of OOP: abstraction and encapsulation.
+I knew whenever I would download an npm package, the owner was using abstraction to present a module to the world, but I never knew the _how_ or the _why_.
+This is my attempt to help solidify my understanding of abstraction and encapsulation and how they are used together based on the lessons from boot.dev.

+# OOP

 Object oriented-programming (OOP) is a programming paradigm that is designed to make organizing code more manageable and maintainable.
 As opposed to functional programming, which is what I was used to with javascript, OOP uses classes to model and organize data and behavior.
 A class is essentially a static model that we can create to help group how we handle data within it.
 A class can be instantiated which creates an object reference.
 Each object has all the internal tools of a class, including its attributes (the data itself) and methods (how we want the class to interact with the data).
 Let's take a look at how we would create a Human class with python

 ```python